 Get exclusive member benefits & effect social change.
 Join Today

-When you have diabetes, your body is not able to use insulin correctly, not able to make any or enough insulin, or both.
-Since insulin is responsible for helping sugar move from the blood and into the cells, these problems with insulin can cause sugar to build up in your blood.
-Foods that contain carbohydrates raise blood sugar, and need to be regulated when you have diabetes to help you manage your blood sugar.
+When you have diabetes, your body is either not able to use insulin correctly or not able to make any or enough insulin.
+Some people with diabetes experience both of these issues.
+Problems with insulin can cause sugar to build up in your blood since insulin is responsible for helping sugar move from the blood and into the body’s cells.
+Foods that contain carbohydrates raise blood sugar.
+Carbohydrates need to be regulated when you have diabetes to help you manage your blood sugar.

-On nutrition labels, the term “carbohydrates” encompasses sugars, complex carbohydrates, and fiber.
-In desserts, a number of sweet-tasting products can be added to enhance sweetness.
+On nutrition labels, the term "carbohydrates" includes sugars, complex carbohydrates, and fiber.
+In desserts, a number of sweet-tasting ingredients can be added to enhance sweetness.
 While some foods, such as fruits, naturally contain sugars, most desserts have some type of sugar added to them.
-However, many dessert labels will not list “sugar” as a key ingredient.
+Many dessert labels will not list "sugar" as a key ingredient.
 Instead, they will list the ingredient as one or more of the following:

-These sugar sources can be found in cookies, cakes, pies, puddings, candy, ice cream, and other desserts.
-They are carbohydrates and will raise your blood sugar.
-Because these simple sugars are digested much more quickly, they have the potential to impact your blood sugar very quickly compared to other foods that contain carbohydrates along with fiber, such as whole-grain bread or fruit.
-They also often contain a lot of carbohydrate for a small serving.
+These sugar sources are carbohydrates and will raise your blood sugar.
+They can be found in cookies, cakes, pies, puddings, candy, ice cream, and other desserts.
+Because these simple sugars are digested much more quickly than regular carbohydrates, they have the potential to impact your blood sugar very quickly compared to other foods that contain more complex, less processed carbohydrates.
+They also often contain a lot of carbohydrates for a small serving.
 Both of these things can affect your ability to maintain control over your blood sugar levels.

 To address the needs of the ever-growing population of people with diabetes, food manufacturers have introduced alternate sources of sugar.
-These artificial or modified sweeteners do not impact a person’s blood sugar as significantly—or at all.
-These foods can help you stay within your recommended carbohydrate intake for the day without adversely impacting your blood sugar, if eaten in moderation.
+These artificial or modified sweeteners do not impact a person’s blood sugar as significantly — or at all.
+These foods can help you stay within your recommended carbohydrate intake for the day without negatively impacting your blood sugar, if eaten in moderation.
 Examples include:

 Knowing the difference between sugar-containing foods and those with less sugar content can help diabetes management.

-Sugar Alcohols: Sugar alcohols can occur in nature or are synthetically manufactured.
+Sugar alcohols can occur in nature or be synthetically manufactured.
 Unlike artificial sweeteners, they are no sweeter than sugar and do contain calories.
-However, they only contain 2 calories per gram versus 4 calories per fram for regular carbohydrates.
+However, they only contain 2 calories per gram versus 4 calories per gram for regular carbohydrates.
+This means that sugar alcohols will raise your blood sugar levels but not as much as regular carbohydrates will.
 Examples include glycerol, lactitol, maltitol, mannitol, sorbitol, and xylitol.
 They are commonly added to prepackaged foods that are labeled "sugar-free" or "no sugar added."
 They have been known to cause increased incidences of gas and loose stools.
 This is especially true when a food contains anywhere from 10 to 50 grams of sugar alcohols, according to the Mayo Clinic.

 People with diabetes can still enjoy something sweet from time to time.
-However, it's important to know what impact, if any, certain foods can have on your blood sugar.
-Examples of some diabetic-friendly desserts include:
+However, it’s important to know what impact certain foods can have on your blood sugar.
+The key is to manage portions.
+There are many recipes on the web today that are tasty and low in carbohydrates and do not use any artificial sweeteners.
+Examples of some diabetic-friendly desserts that may or may not have artificial sweeteners include: